mongodb/mongo-python-driver/doc/examples/mod_wsgi.rst

         WSGIApplicationGroup %{GLOBAL}
     </VirtualHost>

+Background: ``mod_wsgi`` can run in "embedded" mode when only WSGIScriptAlias is set, or "daemon" mode with WSGIDaemonProcess.
+In daemon mode, ``mod_wsgi`` can run your application in the Python main interpreter, or in sub interpreters.
+The correct way to run a PyMongo application is in daemon mode, using the main interpreter.

-Background: Python C extensions in general have issues running in multiple Python sub interpreters.
+Python C extensions in general have issues running in multiple Python sub interpreters.
 These difficulties are explained in the documentation for `Py_NewInterpreter <http://docs.python.org/2/c-api/init.html#Py_NewInterpreter>`_ and in the `Multiple Python Sub Interpreters